What is new?

 Does this provide a complete picture?

 Integration policies are just one factor influencing how immigrants are faring in practice.
 There are other factors of relevance, including the age/gender/country of origin of migrants, etc. Policies are an important factor in this, as demonstrated by literature showing the significant effect of MIPEX on the integration situation of migrants (see Main Findings).

 What timeframe does MIPEX measure?

-MIPEX2020 measures policies that were passed as of December 2019.
+MIPEX measures policies that were passed as of the end of the latest considered year.
 Some policies and some countries could have been altered since this time.

 What will happen next?